acidzebra/cozmo_unleashed/README.md

 It also contains a basic scheduler that allows you to set allowed play times during weekdays and weekends.
 Whenever he's in allowed playtime there's a chance he will get off his charger and play.
 The scheduler is disabled by default (see the main cozmo_unleashed file for some variables you can config.

-You will need to install some python modules using pip or pip3, notably Pillow and numpy.
+To run this script you will need to install some python modules using pip or pip3, notably Pillow and numpy.